grafana/timestream-datasource/README.md

 region = us-west-2
 ```

 Once authentication is configured, click "Save and Test" to verify the service is working.

-Then you can specify default values for the
+Once this is configured, you can specify default values for the configuration.

 ## Query editor